5.2 Model View Presenter

 ...

-Again the behaviors is stripped down to only view considerations and the initialize method is shortened.
+Again, the behavior is stripped down to only view considerations, and the initialize method is shortened.

 installToolbar